Coon-Sanders Original Nighthawk Orchestra: Revivals

-The Coon Sanders Nighthawks Fans' Bash is held annually on the weekend following Mothers' Day in Huntington, West Virginia, to remember the contributions to music made by the Coon Sanders Nighthawks Orchestra and to enjoy the music of the era.
-This event has been held annually for 44 years.
+The Coon Sanders Nighthawks Fans' Bash was held annually on the weekend following Mothers' Day in Huntington, West Virginia, to remember the contributions to music made by the Coon Sanders Nighthawks Orchestra and to enjoy the music of the era.
+It ran annually for about 50 years until about 2016.
 In 2011, the event featured the West End Jazz Band from Chicago, the Toll House Jazz Band from Columbus Ohio, the Sounds of Dixie from Raleigh North Carolina and the Backyard Dixie Jazz Stompers from Huntington West Virginia.
 Over the years, such musical notables as Curt Hitch, Bill Rank, Earl Roberts, Doc Ryker, Paul Oconnor, Mike Walbridge, Bob Neighbor, Frank Powers, Bob Lefever, Johnny Haynes, Jimmy and Carrie Mazzy, Moe Klippert, Clyde Austin, Nocky Parker, Fred Woodaman and Spiegle Willcox have attended the event.

 Efforts were being made during 2011 to organize and fund a project to record modern performances of the Coon-Sanders repertoire (as well as performing the music in a series of live concerts).
-The project was led by Doug Bowles, the Washington, D.C.-based founder of a period big band, the SingCo Rhythm Orchestra.
+The project was led by Doug Bowles, the Washington, D.C.–based founder of a period big band, the SingCo Rhythm Orchestra.